MCprojectYiranCheng/Codes/RQMC/README.md

 In the main.cpp, we have wrote the code to use our class to generate the data for doing a randomized QMC for estimating a standard gaussian varible's mean and for pricing the arithmemaic Asian call and put option.

-## A. Step by step guide to install our tool for doing Randomized QMC job of our project
+## A. Step by step guide
+Running the following bash code in the terminal in order to run our code for doing randomized QMC job.
 ```Bash
 mdkir build
 cd build